• Skip to primary navigation

 You can use broken spaghetti or small tubes like ditalini as well as other soup pasta (pastina).
 Rice can also be used instead if you like it better.
 Or you can leave the pasta out altogether if you’re on a low carb diet or just prefer it that way.

-I actually set half my minestrone aside before adding the pasta.
-I prefer to add the pasta just before serving.
+I actually set half my minestrone aside for another day before adding the pasta.
+I prefer to cook the pasta just before serving.
 This minestrone tastes even better the next day but the pasta will absorb a lot of the liquid.
 You can either just add some water when reheating leftovers or set aside some soup before adding pasta as I did.

 If you use fresh borlotti, just add them in with the rest of the veggies.